-The journal you received when you enrolled in the Certificate for Emerging Leaders is for your reflection throughout the program.
-Upon completing the required certificate hours, students submit a Learning Journal Summary — a written summary of knowledge and skills learned through the program.
+Upon completing the required hours in the Certificate for Emerging Leaders program, students submit a Learning Journal Summary — a written summary of knowledge and skills learned through the program.
 The summary should be no more than 5 to 7 pages.
-Please do not hand in your entire journal.

 The best place to start your Learning Journal is with some reflective questions.
 You may find value in returning to these questions as you progress through your certificate:

 - What have I learned about myself, my emotional responses to learning; the highs and lows?

 - What have I learned that relates to me, my workplace and my work colleagues?

 - What have I learned about myself in terms of being an Emerging Leader?

 - What learning tasks were most difficult or easy?